Caroline Gennez: Political career

 After her studies, Gennez joined the Young Socialists, and became their chairperson in 1998.

 While working as an advisor to Johan Vande Lanotte, Gennez became a city councillor (2001–2003) and an alderman (2003) in Sint-Truiden.
 In 2003, her party appointed her to the Belgian Senate and made her move to Mechelen.
+At that moment she called for a boycott of the Israeli song in the Eurovision song festival contest.
 In 2004 she became fraction leader in the Flemish Parliament (2004–2007).
 Since October 2006, she has been first alderman in Mechelen, responsible for education, youth, employment and social economy.

 After the electoral defeat in June 2007 at the federal elections, Gennez was elected the successor of Johan Vande Lanotte as chairperson of the SP.A, the party of which she has been vice-president since 2003.
 Between May and October 2005, she was already chairperson ad interim of the SP.A.
 After her announcement in June 2011 to not run for a second term as chairwoman, she was succeeded by Bruno Tobback on 18 September 2011.

 In the 2014 regional elections, Gennez returned to the Flemish Parliament once again.
 She was elected as a list leader in the province of Antwerp.
 From September 2014 to May 2019, she served on the Bureau (executive committee) of the Flemish Parliament as the fourth vice president, under the leadership of Jan Peumans.
 In the 2019 elections, she was re-elected.
 From June 2019, she was again part of the Bureau of the Flemish Parliament, this time as secretary.

 Since October 2022, Gennez has been the treasurer of the Party of European Socialists (PES) under its chair Stefan Löfven.

+In December 2022 she was appointed Minister of Development Cooperation and Urban Policy in the De Croo Government after the resignation of Meryame Kitir.